 [Amended 5-6-2019 ATM, Art.
 28]

-The invalidity of any section or provision of the bylaw shall not invalidate any other section or provision thereof.
+The invalidity of any portion or provision of this bylaw shall not invalidate any other portion or provision thereof.